 functions not in the CAT CAPS curriculum

 This analysis is pretty straight forward.
 You can use a variety of these functions on the age data, for instance, calculating the minimum, maximum, average and mode of the range of ages of the respondents.
 Use the opportunity to use ROUND (a level 2 function) in conjunction with AVERAGE to demonstrate your ability to include a function as an argument for another function.

 Don’t forget to do obvious calculations, for example: using COUNT to determine the number of respondent records.
 You will use the results of these calculations in further analysis later on.

 The easy win here is the COUNTIF function, for example in the Gender column you can calculate the total number of respondents per gender.

 Note the correct use of the absolute reference for the cell range argument ($D$2:$D$7) and the use of the labels in C9 & C10 for the criteria (many learners incorrectly select the criteria argument from within the range argument).

 Again, you will use the results of these calculations in further analysis later on.

 Level 3 is probably the most important level of analysis as it contains the COUNTIFS function.
 Remember, you are looking to process your data so that you have information that helps you “solve” your Focus Question; Phase 3 requires you to make at least three statements demonstrating what you have learned.

-Start by combining a question from the Biographical questions with a question from the Topic section of questions using the COUNTIFS function: calculate the number of females who gave a particular answer to a questions to the number of males that gave the same answer to the same question.
+Start by combining a question from the Biographical questions with a question from the Topic section of questions using the COUNTIFS function: calculate and compare the number of females who gave a particular answer to a question to the number of males that gave the same answer to the same question.